carinconc/carinconc.github.io/_teaching/2025-fall-teaching-0.md

 date: 2025-08-25
 location: "Houston, USA"
 ---
-*Mondays and Wednesdays from 1:00 PM to 2:30 PM*
+*Lectures: Mondays and Wednesdays from 1:00 to 2:30 PM, Labs: Mondays from 2:30 to 4:00 PM.*

 **LEARNING OBJECTIVES**